MicrosoftDocs/VBA-Docs/visio/Concepts/about-linking-shapes-to-data.md

 ## Linking to data automatically

-You can use the **Selection.AutomaticLink** method to link shape data values in selected shapes—that is, shapes assigned to a Selection object—to data rows in a data recordset automatically—that is, without specifying the exact correspondence of all shapes and data rows.
+Use the **Selection.AutomaticLink** method to link shape data values in selected shapes—that is, shapes assigned to a Selection object—to data rows in a data recordset automatically—that is, without specifying the exact correspondence of all shapes and data rows.
 To provide Visio with enough information to create the links, however, you must supply at least one set of matching data: the name of a column in the database, a shape attribute type, and, if necessary, a shape value, all at the same index position of the corresponding arrays you pass to the method.

 The shape attribute type indicates the attribute of the shape to base the matching upon.
 The attribute can be the value of a shape data item (formerly known as a custom property value), shape text, or another of the values specified in the **[VisAutoLinkFieldTypes](../../api/Visio.visautolinkfieldtypes.md)** enumeration.